Probate Q&A Series

 How do I handle estate debts before distributing assets in North Carolina?

 Handling estate debts before distributing assets in North Carolina is a key duty for an executor or administrator.
 This process involves gathering all estate debts, notifying creditors, and settling valid claims from estate assets.
-North Carolina law requires notifying creditors through a published notice and directly to known creditors to allow them a chance to file claims.
+North Carolina law generally requires notifying creditors through a published notice and serving notice on known creditors to allow them a chance to file claims.

-• Publish a notice to creditors in a local newspaper and inform known creditors directly.
+• Publish a notice to creditors in a local newspaper and notify known creditors as required by law.

 • Collect and review all claims submitted by creditors.